TrebledJ/trebledj.github.io/content/posts/infosec/writeup-likes/2024-08-18-abusing-server-side-rendering-in-drogon.md

 At the same time, this is also a good exercise in defensive programming.
 If we released such a server, what (programming) defences are necessary to cover our sorry arse?
 When and where should we apply sanitisation and filtering?
 How do we properly allow “safe” programs?
 Is that even possible to begin with?

-This turned out to be a fascinating endeavour, as there are a *ton* of ways to compromise a vulnerable DVL-enabled server.
+This turned out to be a fascinating endeavour, as we found a *ton* of ways to compromise a vulnerable DVL-enabled server.
 In the making of the CTF challenges, I struggled to eliminate every single unintended solution.

 {% image "assets/drogon/craft-a-ctf-web-chal.jpg", "w-60", "Every time I find an unintended solution, a new one is just around the corner." %}